micro-community/development/roadmap/distributed.md

 The Distributed service includes the following features:

+- Sprint planning (dealing with non verbal queues and allowing people to speak)
 - Live streaming (video and audio)
 - Messaging, comments and threads
 - Interactive Whiteboard with history